openenergymonitor/EmonTxV3CM/readme.md

 **This will be added automatically to exsiting emonPi / emonBase after running update.**

+#### Data Whitening

-**Note:** This firmware uses data whitening to improve the reliability of the data transmission.
+This firmware uses data whitening to improve the reliability of the data transmission.
 A standard pattern of 1s and 0s is overlayed on the underlying data, this prevents sync issues that result from too many zero values in a packet.
 When the packet is received it is decoded by emonhub.

-The 'whitening = 1' is required to tell emonhub to decode the packet correctly.
+To setup *whitening*

+- If `w2` is set on the emonTx, then `whitening = 1` is needed in the node configuration.
+- If `w1` is set on the emonTx, then `whitening = 0` is needed in the node configuration.

+#### Node Configuration

     [[15]]
       nodename = emontx3cm15